Stanford-BioE80/Stanford-BioE80.github.io/_docs/final_project_disc.md

 As you go about thinking and organizing your ideas for the final project you may consider thinking about the following quesions:

-What are you trying to do?
+"What are you trying to do?
 Articulate your objectives using absolutely no jargon.

 How is it done today, and what are the limits of current practice?

 What is new in your approach and why do you think it will be successful?

 Who cares?
 If you are successful, what difference will it make?

 What are the risks?

 How much will it cost?

 How long will it take?

-What are the mid-term and final “exams” to check for success?
+What are the mid-term and final “exams” to check for success?"

-(Note: These questions were devpelpoped by a former DARPA director (George H. Heilmeier) to evaluate research projects.)
+(Note: These questions were devpelpoped by a former DARPA director (George H. Heilmeier) to evaluate their research projects.)

 **Scaffolding, Logistics, and Milestones:**